marcinma/k8s-5days/day4/10_wordpress_with_secrets/task.md

 4. Other common env should come from configmap
 5. Mysql should be statefulset
 6. Consider using `envFrom`
-7. On Azure there is folder `lost+found` on new mounted volumes that causes mysql to throw error.
+7. Attach volume to mysql.
+On Azure there is folder `lost+found` on new mounted volumes that causes mysql to throw error.
 Remove this folder by using initContainers